-This year we’ll continue to see web design trend away from a strictly flat design and embrace the use of gradients.
-Gradients have been “hot” in all mediums of design for the last several years.
+This year we’ll continue to see web design trend away from flat design and embrace the use of gradients.
+Gradients have been “hot” in all mediums of design for the last several years as part of a growing trend to add depth and 3d elements back into design.
 In 2018 we expect you’ll continue to see lots and lots and lots of color gradients in web design.

 What is a Gradient?

 “Gradation in art is a visual technique of gradually transitioning from one colour hue to another, or from one shade to another, or one texture to another.
 Space, distance, atmosphere, volume, and curved or rounded forms are some of the visual effects created with gradation.”
-The reference is to the book The Encyclopedia of Pastel Techniques by Judy Martin, published in 1992.
+The reference is to the book The Encyclopedia of Pastel Techniques by Judy Martin, published in 1992, and included in Wikipedia’s definition of the technique of gradation.

-Using gradients in design is not new; artists have worked with gradation for decades.
+Using gradients in web design is not new; artists have worked with gradation for decades.

 Gradients in 2018 Web Design

-The website design for WM Motors incorporates a vibrant gradient on the homepage.
-The designer uses shades of green from neon chartreuse and aqua to create movement.
+In the previous WM Motors design, the designer used shades of green from neon chartreuse and aqua to create movement.
 If you navigate to the website (click on the image of WM’s website, below), you’ll see even more movement.
 The gradient brings depth and adds interest to the graphic used.
 In addition, the gradient supports the subtle movement of the graphic on the homepage.

 Scroll down the homepage to see more gradients used in the design.
 The designer uses a gradient behind a block of text to do multiple things, such as pull the user’s eye to important information and to create continuity from one section of the website to another.

-The website to promote Qards by Designmodo uses a similar blue gradient as Fonterra’s website does.
-The Qards design also uses gradients to color moving bubbles on its homepage.
+The website to promote Qards by Designmodo uses a blue gradient in the background like the Fonterra website.
+The Qards design also uses moving bubbles on its homepage.
 Gradients used against a dark stationary background serve to catch the eye with light-infused color.

 Gradients in Web Design & User Experience